90% cheaper with Latenode

 Automate BigQuery data workflows in Latenode.
 Query and analyze massive datasets directly within your automation scenarios, bypassing manual SQL.
 Schedule queries, transform results with JavaScript, and pipe data to other apps.
 Scale your data processing without complex coding or expensive per-operation fees.
 Perfect for reporting, analytics, and data warehousing automation.

-FAQ Microsoft OneNote and Google Cloud BigQuery (REST)
+Create Microsoft OneNote to Google Cloud BigQuery (REST) workflow

 How can I connect my Microsoft OneNote account to Google Cloud BigQuery (REST) using Latenode?